Jermov/BellyButtonBiodiversity/readme.md

 ## Summary
 This project stems from the work done at the Rob Dunn Lab in NC State University: [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which works to catalog the microbes that are present within the human belly button.

-Finished hosted application can be found at <insert link to githubio here>.
+Finished hosted application can be found: [HERE!](https://jermov.github.io/BellyButtonBiodiversity/)

 ### General Info: Finished Application
 The dashboard opens with the first row of data loaded to provide a visualization upon initialization: